-Document Overview Relevance significant for a plan, project or activity, and where those effects are likely to be significant, and how councils might undertake further assessment.
-Response (Zero Carbon) Amendment Act.
+Document Overview Relevance Preparing for climate change: A guide for local government in New Zealand 2008 This guide seeks to help local government asses the likely effects of projected climate change and plan appropriate responses where necessary.
+In particular, it suggests how councils can carry out simple checks to assess whether climate change effects are likely to be significant for a plan, project or activity, and where those effects are likely to be significant, and how councils might undertake further assessment.
+It identifies projected climate change effects and the need to respond to these effects.
+The guide sets out key principles for responding to climate change which include adopting a precautionary approach, the ethic of stewardship / kaitiakitanga and consultation / participation.
+The relevance of this document is limited as it pre-dates the Climate Change Response (Zero Carbon) Amendment Act.
 Notwithstanding, the key principles set out above are still relevant to SAP development, and highlight the importance of a precautionary approach that incorporates consultation with mana whenua, stakeholders and the community.
 Planning for climate change effects on coastal margins 2001 This report addresses the impacts of climate change and global warming on coastal margins.
 The report aims to assist resource managers and planners to understand the underlying impacts and issues in climate change and sea-level rise, and to provide guidance in planning and the development of mitigation or adaptation strategies for coastal communities.
 It identifies projected climate change effects and the need to respond to these effects.
 The report identifies education, discussion and gradual adjustment as a sustainable long-term response to manage the effects of climate change on our coastal margins.
-A range of appropriate response options to mitigate or retreat from the coastal frontline are set out in this document, and should be considered in SAP development.
+A range of appropriate response options to mitigate or retreat from the coastal frontline are set out, and should be considered in SAP development.
 Risk Based Approach to Natural Hazards under the RMA 2016 This report was prepared by Tonkin &amp; Taylor on behalf of the MfE and provides a framework for a risk-based approach for managing and planning for natural hazards under the RMA.
 It is intended to become the foundation for national level guidance and puts forward a set of recommendations on the content, nature and process for developing guidance and tools addressing natural hazards.
 This document highlights the importance of a risk-based approach for managing natural hazards going forward.
 Consideration should be given to this document during SAP development, in order to ensure that the outcomes sought by the SAP workstream are in alignment.